WSU-kduncan/ceg3120-Armlovich/projects/git-guide.md

 		- this can be shortcutted by using *git commit -m "commit message"
 6. .gitignore
 	- a file that contains things that you want ignored via git status

-		- vim .gitignore
+	- command: vim .gitignore
 		- list of anything you want to be ignored

 6. push
 	- pushes changes committed to github